 Please do not label me a once depressed black man.
-I say that out of gratitude and humility, because the people reading this far are the reason I’m still here.
+I say that out of gratitude and humility, because the people who’ve read this far are the reason I’m still here.

 The fact that I’m able to read my suicidal letters, talk about it, and laugh, is definitely a result of GOD’s plan.
 And to mention, I had some harsh words for GOD back then.
 He definitely fucked with my expectations by allowing me to become TheWriter.

-I have a trilogy series novel that’ll be completed in Spring 2019.
-Book one will be published in April.
+I have a trilogy I plan to complete by the end of 2019.
 For all three books, TheWriter will fuck with the world’s expectations as GOD did for him.
 The story starts from a concrete floor.
 I developed the story-line running up a hilltop of glory by my home, and sparring with amateurs.

 Thanks, Coach George.

-However, for my first trilogy series, I’ll be the same stubborn black man and publish it my way.
+However, for my first trilogy, maybe I won’t be the same stubborn black man and publish it my way.